Landonbads/YTchat/README.md

 - Contextual Querying: Implements Retrieval-Augmented Generation (RAG) using ChromaDB to find the most relevant transcript snippet in response to user queries.
 - Gradio App Interface: Offers an easy-to-use Gradio interface, making the tool accessible for non-technical users and hosting it on Hugging Face Spaces.

-## To use this tool with your custom OpenAI API key, follow these simple steps:
+## To use this tool with your own OpenAI API key, follow this:

 **Clone the Repository**